-Volume 5: Methven, Rakaia and rural reserves:
+Volume 5: Methven Reserves

 Is specific to all other reserves in the rural areas of the District, including Methven and Rakaia.

 For each reserve listed in Volumes 2-5, the following information is provided: a description, legal status e.g. the reserve classification under the Reserves Act or whether the land is held under the LGA, and New Zealand Recreation Association categories, manawhenua associations, current reserve use, future development opportunities and any specific policies.